-This series of photographs emerged while traveling recently in southern Italy.
-Digging a little further into this "trainscape" theme I rediscovered images I had also taken on a Metro North train between Wassaic, NY and Grand Central Station.
-Here in the Berkshires, Massachusetts however, with barely a functioning train, I had been drawn to shooting old, rusty train tracks with wooden cross ties stained with tar.
+This theme of trains and train tracks emerged while traveling in southern Italy.
+As it turns out, I had embarked on"trainscapes" at various times such as my usual Metro North trip between Wassaic, NY and Grand Central Station.
+In the Berkshires, Massachusetts, with barely a functioning train, I've simply shot old rusty train tracks with their wooden cross ties stained by tar that still smells.
 Walking along the tracks over a now defunct bridge such as this one above the Housatonic River, made for a balancing act.
 And what a contrast it made between pristine nature and what feels like a lost industrial period.

 What continues to draw me to capturing images so unlike "nature" that I've focused on for years?
 Perhaps it's simply a hardscape just like a stone wall with all its textural beauty.
 No doubt there is also the sculptural quality of the steel.
 Laid out into parallel tracks which leads my eye beyond it offers a haunting suggestion of infinity and a sense of mystery as to what lies beyond.